sarom-torres/Tutorials/DevOps/ansible.md

 yes, on, 1, true
 ```

-* Argumento do Módulo - Verdadeiro
+* Argumento do Módulo - Falso
 ```
 no, off, 0, false
 ```